Elsehere/Next_Trucking_API_DOC/API_DOC_WhiteGlove.md

         {
             "errorCode": 90002,
-            "errorMessage": "Illegal argument for id, the id is not belonging to you."
+            "errorMessage": "Illegal argument for id, the id does not belong to you."
         }